 With over 4 million college graduates in US and more graduating yearly, plenty of students have been where you are right now.
-At one point or another, you have to figure out what to do after you graduate college.
+At one point or another, you have to figure out what to do after graduating college.

 While you might think that everyone starts working right after commencement, that’s not the case.
 There are many opportunities out there for travel, furthering your education, and volunteering.
 So keep in mind your personal goals and aspirations, and you’ll find the best fit for you.